 - Remind guests to clean out their containers once they've emptied them of leftovers and place them in the proper sorting container (most hard plastics can be recycled, but check your city's guide).

-How are you making an effort to reduce food waste and other waste this holiday season?
+How are you making an effort to reduce food waste and other waste during celebrations?
 Share your tips and stories below!